Go back to Resources

 Share this post

-Greg Vilines is the SVP of Product at Terminal.
-A product leader for nearly two decades, Greg founded and exited Fittery and has held leadership positions at growth startups (Cypress.io) and large enterprises (Autotrader, The Home Depot).
+Greg Vilines is the SVP of Product for Terminal.
+A product leader for nearly two decades, Greg founded and exited his startup Fittery and has held leadership positions at multiple growth startups (Cypress.io) and large enterprises (Autotrader, The Home Depot).

-Deciding when and how to hire engineers is something startup founders and engineering leaders face over and over.
-In today’s market, founders are grappling with shorter runways, tighter budgets, and more pressure than ever.
-Not that startups need more pressure to deliver 🙃.
+Deciding to bring on new engineers is a decision startup founders and engineering leaders make over and over again.
+In today’s market, founders are grappling with shorter runways, tighter budgets, and more pressure to deliver than ever before.
+Not that startups need more pressure =).

-In my journey as a founder and tech leader, I’ve hired both full-time developers and contract developers.
-Thought it’d be helpful to share from my experience on when it makes sense to hire contract developers vs. hiring full-time developers.
+In my journey as a founder and tech leader, I’ve had to choose full-time engineers and contractors again and again.
+I thought it’d be helpful to draw from my experience on when it makes sense to hire contract developers vs. hire full-time developers.

 Defining Full-time vs. Contract Developers